lyynxxx/stakingnode/System.design/README.md

 ## Services users

-Every service (geth, prysm-beaconchain and prysm-validator) will run under their own service user.
+Every service (geth, the beacon chanin client and the validator client) will run under their own service user.
 Service users don't have a home directory or grant to login/use shell.
 Their only purpose is to run one application and nothing more, as limited as possible.
 I create systemd services to keep them running and start them at boot time.

 Using systemd I can apply some extra security settings and try to prevent the applications to sniff around (if compromised) in directories where they should not do anything.
 ```